SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Reproducibility Statement

+\paragraph{Simulated Robotouille} We conduct experiments in Robotouille~\citep{gonzalez-pumariega2025robotouille}, a simulated kitchen environment with six objects and a robot with five skills:\textit{Pick}, \textit{Place}, \textit{Cut}, \textit{Cook}, and \textit{Stack}.
+In the environment, there are several objects: a patty, lettuce, a top bun, and a bottom bun; there is also a cutting board and a stove for cutting the lettuce and cooking the patty.
+We design and categorize 50 skill planning problems for this domain: 20 easy problems, whose optimal solutions have at most 7 steps; 20 hard problems, whose optimal solutions have at most 15 steps; and 10 impossible tasks that cannot be realized in the environment, which a sound planning model must identify.

-\paragraph{Single-Arm Manipulation.} We employ a Franka Emika Research 3 robotic arm equipped with a UMI gripper~\citep{UMI}.
+\paragraph{Single-Arm Manipulation} We employ a Franka Emika Research 3 robotic arm equipped with a UMI gripper~\citep{UMI}.
 The workspace is observed by a single Intel RealSense D455 exocentric RGB-D camera, oriented to capture both the tabletop scene and the robot.
 The RGB data from this camera are used for learning symbolic models, while the depth information supports object pose estimation.
 Object poses are estimated using FoundationPose~\citep{wen2024foundationpose}, which leverages high-fidelity 3D scanned models of the target objects.
 System-level communication and coordination are implemented in ROS~2 (Humble), which interfaces with motion planning, perception, and control modules.
 This setup supports five parameterized skills: \emph{Pick}, \emph{Place}, \emph{Stack}, \emph{Pour}, and \emph{Wipe}.
 The first four skills (\emph{Pick}, \emph{Place}, \emph{Stack}, and \emph{Pour}) are executed through motion planning with the MoveIt framework, conditioned on both the end-effector and object poses.
 The \emph{Wipe} skill is implemented by replaying a teleoperated trajectory.
+The object set $\mathcal{O}$ contains five objects: a mug, a teapot, a plate, a bowl, and a sponge.
+The robot can pick up and place all objects except the mug and plate, pour ingredients from the teapot into the mug, and use the sponge to wipe the plate if it is dirty.